Table of Contents

 Cocaine abuse and addiction have declined dramatically since its 1980s heydays.
 Back then, regular fodder about celebrity cocaine addiction was common; including the graphic accounts of nasal tissue and cartilage destruction, loss of fortunes, and hushed up rehab stints.
 Even since the early oughts cocaine use has dropped by a whopping 44%, mostly due to high costs and changing trends in recreational drug use.

 All that said, cocaine overdose deaths are rising in the U.S. According to statistics provided by the National Institute on Drug Abuse, since 2010 there has been a 1.6 fold increase in the number of deaths attributed to cocaine overdose.
 Cocaine remains a drug that attracts young people in particular, with the highest rates of use among young adults ages 18-25.
 In 2014 it was estimated that about a million American adults met the diagnostic criteria for cocaine abuse or dependence.

-It is clear that, regardless of the reshuffling of the recreational drugs of preference, cocaine use and abuse continues to be a concern.
+It is clear that regardless of the reshuffling of the recreational drugs of preference, cocaine use, and abuse continue to be a concern.
 Individuals who have found themselves with a cocaine use disorder and who want help are curious, asking, “How is cocaine addiction treated?”

 About Cocaine Addiction

 It isn’t surprising that there is still a demand for cocaine.
 Like other stimulants, cocaine produces powerfully addictive effects, such as euphoria, increased energy, hyper focus, and physical pleasure and stamina.
 This is because cocaine quickly crosses over to the bloodstream, stimulating the nervous system and releasing large quantities of dopamine in the brain.
 The brain’s reward circuit signals that this is an experience to repeat, prompting the individual to want to recapture this expensive and short-lived high.